-Amniotic sac - a thin-walled sac that surrounds the fetus during pregnancy.
-The sac is filled with amniotic fluid (liquid made by the fetus) and the amnion (the membrane that covers the fetal side of the placenta), which protects the fetus from injury and helps to regulate the temperature of the fetus.
+Amniotic sac.
+A thin-walled sac that surrounds the fetus during pregnancy.
+The sac is filled with liquid made by the fetus (amniotic fluid) and the membrane that covers the fetal side of the placenta (amnion).
+This protects the fetus from injury. it also helps to regulate the temperature of the fetus.

-Cervix - the lower part of the uterus that projects into the vagina.
-Made up of mostly fibrous tissue and muscle, the cervix is circular in shape.
+Cervix.
+The lower part of the uterus that extends into the vagina.
+The cervix is made up of mostly fibrous tissue and muscle.
+It is circular in shape.

-Fetus - an unborn baby from the eighth week after fertilization until birth.
+Fetus.
+An unborn baby from the 8th week after fertilization until birth.

-Placenta - an organ, shaped like a flat cake, that only grows during pregnancy and provides a metabolic interchange between the fetus and mother.
-(The fetus takes in oxygen, nutrients, and other substances and eliminates carbon dioxide and other wastes.)
+Placenta.
+An organ shaped like a flat cake.
+It only grows during pregnancy.
+The fetus takes in oxygen, nutrients, and other substances from the placenta and gets rid of carbon dioxide and other wastes.

-Umbilical cord - a rope-like cord connecting the fetus to the placenta.
-The umbilical cord contains two arteries and a vein, which carry oxygen and nutrients to the fetus and waste products away from the fetus.
+Umbilical cord.
+A rope-like cord connecting the fetus to the placenta.
+The umbilical cord contains 2 arteries and a vein.
+It carries oxygen and nutrients to the fetus and waste products away from the fetus.

-Uterus (also called the womb) - the uterus is a hollow, pear-shaped organ located in a woman's lower abdomen, between the bladder and the rectum, that sheds its lining each month during menstruation and in which a fertilized egg (ovum) becomes implanted and the fetus develops.
+Uterus.
+The uterus, or womb, is a hollow, pear-shaped organ ln a woman's lower stomach between the bladder and the rectum.
+It sheds its lining each month during menstruation.
+A fertilized egg (ovum) becomes implanted in the uterus, and the fetus develops.

-Vagina - the part of the female genitals, behind the bladder and in front of the rectum, that forms a canal extending from the uterus to the vulva.
+Vagina.
+The part of the female genitals behind the bladder and in front of the rectum that forms a canal.
+This extends from the uterus to the vulva.